 Server-side data may not be available for immediate use.
 Channel registration is asynchronous, and may take some time to populate server-side.
 You may need to wait up to an hour to target newly-created channels.

-In the dashboard, Target Specific Users is an option in the Audience step of the Message, A/B Test, and In-App Automation workflows:
+In the dashboard, Target Specific Users is an option in the Audience step of the Message, A/B Test, and In-App Automation composers:

 In the API, target specific users via the

 audience object.
 See: